zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 -----

 Second insight!
 On counterfactual reasoning.
 The adversarial, recursive nature of this "my best move _given_ her best move _given_ my best move" _&c._ reasoning leads to some behavior that looks _very_ strange compared to how you would reason about optimizing an environment that _isn't_ intelligently opposing your goals.
-If you're not facing an intelligent opponent, you should just make plans to directly accomplish your goals: and in particular, you wouldn't bother trying things that you can _predict_ won't work, won't happen [TODO: concrete example].
+If you're not facing an intelligent opponent, you should just make plans to directly accomplish your goals: and in particular, you wouldn't bother trying things that you can _predict_ won't happen: you wouldn't bother packing your suitcase if you didn't intend to go anywhere.

-In contrast, facing an intelligent opponent, you need to take into account how your choices affect your opponent's choices.
-This leads our algorithm to set up attacks that it _predicts_ won't be realized, because the credible _threat_ constrains the opposing player's choices.
+On the other hand, maybe you _would_ bother loading a gun even if you didn't intend to fire it.
+When facing an intelligent opponent, you need to take into account how your choices affect your opponent's choices.
+This leads our algorithm to set up attacks that it _predicts_ won't be realized, because the credible _threat_ constrains the opposing player's choices:

-[TODO: concrete game example]
+This position came up in a game with my coworkers as part of the engine's planning after moving the Black bishop to b5.
+[TODO: clarify wording]

-[SLIDE TODO: "Missing Refutations" game position]
+[SLIDE TODO: position]

+Here, the engine's predicted move for Black is knight to g3.
+At a first glance, this looked crazy to me: why would you move the knight to be diagonally in front of those pawns that could capture it?

+[SLIDE TODO: moved knight, arrows illustrating threatening pawns]

+And of course, what's actually happening is that moving the knight reveals a discovered attack of the black bishop on f5 against the white queen on c2.

-[SLIDE TODO: position with knight moved]
+[SLIDE TODO: illustrate discovered attack]

+Saving the queen is more important to White than capturing the black knight, allowing Black to use _her_ next turn to capture the white rook on h1.

-[SLIDE TODO: ...]
+[SLIDE TODO: illustrate]

+But this is pretty weird, right?
+The algorithm has gone to all this trouble to set up a discovered attack on the white queen—in order to capture the white rook, not the queen!

-This, too, has analogues in real life whenever you have situaitons where different agents, different systems, have conflicting goals and can respond to each other's behavior.
-If people can _predict_ that _if_ they were to commit crimes, then they would be punished—that incentivizes them to obey the law in the first place: the _threat_ of punishment is shaping the population's behavior even if the punishment is never realized.
+This kind of behavior has analogues in real life whenever you have situations where different agents, different systems, have conflicting goals and can respond to each other's behavior.
+If people can _predict_ that _if_ they were to commit crimes, then they would be punished—that incentivizes them to obey the law in the first place: the _threat_ of punishment is shaping the population's behavior even if no one is going to be actually punished for that very reason.

-Similarly, the primatologist Robin Dunbar has observed that just because successful predation of certain monkey species is rare, doesn't mean that behaviors like warning calls [TODO: check factual example?] can't be explained as anti-predator adaptations, for the same reason

-[joke about elephants and cherry trees]
+There's an [old joke](https://www.nytimes.com/1988/01/02/opinion/elephant-repellent.html) about a UC Santa Cruz student sprinkling powder outside her dorm, who, when questioned, responds, "Oh, this?
+It's elephant repellant!"

+"But there aren't any elephants in Santa Cruz!" replies the questioner.

+The student counterreplies, "Well, that's how you know it's working!"

+But you see, sometimes, that actually is the explanation.
+Thank you.